zhouwg/kantv/README.md

 ### Highlight

-As far as I/We know, probably be <a href="https://github.com/zhouwg/ggml-hexagon/discussions/18"> the first open-source implementation of ggml-hexagon backend in llama.cpp community </a> for Android phone equipped with Qualcomm's high-end Hexagon NPU(such as Snapdragon 8Gen3/Snapdragon 8Elite), [PR can be found at upstream llama.cpp community](https://github.com/ggml-org/llama.cpp/pull/12326).
+As far as I/We know, probably be <a href="https://github.com/zhouwg/ggml-hexagon/discussions/18"> the first open-source implementation </a> of ggml-hexagon backend in llama.cpp community for Android phone equipped with Qualcomm's high-end Hexagon NPU(such as Snapdragon 8Gen3/Snapdragon 8Elite), [PR can be found at](https://github.com/ggml-org/llama.cpp/pull/12326) upstream llama.cpp community.

 ### Software architecture of KanTV Android